by Zoe Hawkins

 Of course, when you're looking at how to make your house green friendly, you still want it to be clean!
 Not to worry, there are plenty of cheap ways to clean your home that are much more environmentally friendly.
 In fact, vinegar is great for cleaning counter tops and bathrooms, windows and mirrors.
 You can even mix it with baking soda to make a paste that will dissolve set-in stains.

 When it comes to being Eco-conscious, one of the most important things can be opting for products that abide by the idea of reduce, reuse, recycle in the first place.
 You're already trying to reduce your water and electricity wastage in your home, don't you want to use products that are designed with sustainability in mind?

 One way you can do this is by choosing reclaimed furniture.
 These are often other objects like doors, railway sleepers and other lumber combined with metal off cuts or industrial items, merged to create unique tables, chairs, desks and more.

 When choosing new products, opt for those constructed of materials that keep environmental sustainability in mind.

-For example, the EcoSleep Hybrid mattress offers two eco-friendly sleep systems which combine to make sure you'll never sleep better.
-The 100 percent natural latex foam layers are paired with recyclable, individually encased coils for comfort and support.
-The mattress cover itself is constructed with sustainably sourced Joma™ Wool and organic cotton.
+For example, EcoSleep and EcoSleep Luxe mattress are made of 100% natural and organic materials to make sure you'll never sleep better.
+The 100 percent natural latex and wool layers are individually encased coils for comfort and support.
+The mattress cover itself is constructed with sustainably sourced organic cotton.
 This means that you can rest with peace of mind, knowing your mattress isn't contributing to toxic chemicals in your home or the world—and knowing that it can be safely recycled in years to come.